 An experienced defense attorney in our area can offer more insight on whether the prosecution will be able to meet any of these standards for a securities fraud conviction in your case.

-The first is knowingly executing or attempting to execute a scheme that defrauds another person to disrupt the future delivery of or option to close on a commodity.
+- Knowingly executes or attempts to execute a scheme that defrauds another person to disrupt the future delivery of or option to close on a commodity

-The second way someone can commit securities fraud is obtaining money or property through false representations regarding the future delivery of a commodity.
+- Obtains money or property through false representations regarding the future delivery of a commodity

 Let a Lincoln Securities Fraud Attorney Defend Your Rights